LilyStoney/hextech/README.md

 RIOT_API_KEY='code-goes-here'
 ```

-Each Riot API endpoint has been namespaced by game, endpoint grouping, and (if present) specific endpoint.
-They get wrapped in a `Dry::Struct` with keys that have been converted to snake case.
+Each Riot API endpoint integrated into the gem has been namespaced by game, endpoint grouping, and (if present) specific endpoint.
+The responses to these endpoints will be wrapped in a `Dry::Struct` with keys that have been converted to snake case.

 ```ruby
 # Example: